Talisay City: Your Window to Southern Heritage

 Cebu City is known for being the oldest city in the Philippines.
-Thus, it has witnessed important historical events in the country—the coming of the Spaniards and the novel World War II, just to name a few.
+It has witnessed important historical events in the country.
+The coming of the Spaniards and the novel World War II, to name a few.

 Along with other cities and municipalities in the province, Talisay City became one of the trustees of local heritages that commemorate the important people and events of the past.
 Named after the Magtalisay tree, which is abundant in their area, Talisay was founded in 1648 by the Augustinians.
 Then, in 1849, it was promoted to be a separate municipality.
-Finally, in the year 2000, the municipality of Talisay was officially pronounced as a city.
+By 2000, the municipality of Talisay was officially pronounced as a city.

 So join me as I walk you through Talisay City’s heritage and history!